Best Credit Cards for Bad Credit in 2025

 7. Can I Get an Unsecured Card with a 500 Credit Score?

-A 500 credit score is clearly not good, considering that the average FICO score is 711 on the 300 to 850 scoring system.
+A 500 credit score is clearly not good.
 Even though a 500 score creates some challenges, it does not necessarily disqualify you from getting an unsecured credit card.

 But before you apply for one, we urge you to consider whether you’d be better served by a secured credit card.
 Relative to a secured credit card, an unsecured bad credit credit card will: